josfam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 to the file `hello`.
 ### `7.
 Everybody!`
 Adds execution permission to the owner, the group owner and the other users, to the file `hello`.
+### `8-James_Bond`
+Sets the permission to the file hello as follows:

+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions